 CR Smith has welcomed 12 new trade apprentices since September, as the home improvements company continues to invest in the skills that underpin its success.

-The new apprentices are enrolled on the bespoke CR Smith apprenticeship programme which combines an SVQ in Site Carpentry and Joinery and CR Smith-specific modules on customer service, teamwork and product skills.
+The new apprentices are enrolled on the bespoke CR Smith apprenticeship programme which combines an SVQ in Site Carpentry and Joinery with CR Smith-specific modules on customer service, teamwork and product skills.

-Partnering with Fife College to deliver the SVQ coursework, CR Smith has also upgraded its training workshop to include areas that imitate a customer’s home.
-Designed with everything from awkwardly positioned baths and sinks to narrow hallways, the replica rooms challenge the apprentices to work in all types of spaces to fit the full CR Smith product range.
+Partnering with Fife College to deliver the SVQ coursework, CR Smith has upgraded its training workshop to include areas that imitate a customer’s home.
+Designed with everything from awkwardly positioned baths and sinks to narrow hallways.
+The replica rooms challenge the apprentices to work in all types of spaces to fit the full CR Smith product range.

-Assisting the apprentices are two of CR Smith’s longest-serving joiners, [Sandy French and Jock McIntosh] who are passing on their expertise to the new recruits.
+Assisting the apprentices are two of the longest-serving joiners at CR Smith; Sandy French and Jock McIntosh.
+They will be passing on their expertise knowledge and skills to the recruits.

 Gerard Eadie CBE, chairman of CR Smith, said:

 “Investing in skills is a priority for us and we have steadily expanded our apprenticeship recruitment to include adult apprentices and those looking to re-skill.
-At each level, we have tailored the programmes to specifically meet company standards, not just in joinery or technical expertise, but also in terms of customer experience.
+At each level, we have tailored the programmes to specifically meet company standards.
+From joinery and technical expertise and also in terms of customer experience.

 “Precision manufacturing and quality products are fundamental to everything we do, but so too is our approach to installation.
-Buying new windows, doors or living space can be one of the biggest investments a homeowner will make, both financially and emotionally, so when our joiners arrive at a customer’s home, everything must be right.”
+Buying new home improvements can be one of the biggest investments a homeowner will make, both financially and emotionally.
+Therefore, when our joiners arrive at a customer’s home, everything must be right.”

 He continued:

-“Constructing the new training areas within the workshop has been a major project and one that is key to our commitment to great workmanship.
-We want a training space that gives our apprentices and new joiners a real sense of working in someone’s home, with all the quirks and challenges that that can bring.
+“Constructing the new training areas within the workshop has been a major project and one that is key to our commitment of great workmanship.
+We want a training space that gives our apprentices and new joiners a real sense of working in someone’s home.
+Facing all the quirks and challenges that homes can bring.
 It can prove a real test of our joiners’ problem-solving skills and we’re delighted with it.”